 African street food is a continent-wide food culture shaped by markets, commutes, and everyday ingredients.
 West African stalls often emphasize grains, frying, and fire; North African favorites lean into bread and stuffed dough; East African and Horn snacks frequently show up in tea-time form; and Southern/Central street food often highlights maize, grilled flavors, and shared neighborhood eating.

-If you try a few items across regions—one fried snack, one bread-based handheld, and one grilled bite—you’ll start noticing patterns that go beyond memorizing names.
-And honestly, once you find a snack that matches your taste, you’ll probably keep following it to the next stall.
+If you try a few items across regions—one fried snack, one bread-based handheld, and one grilled bite—you will start noticing patterns that go beyond memorizing names.
+And honestly, once you find a snack that suits you, you will probably keep noticing it at the next stall too.